toolbuilder/rollup-plugin-relative-to-package/README.md

 # Rollup-Plugin-Relative-To-Package

+Supports pack file testing by converting unit tests that use relative imports to use package imports where applicable.
+More technically, it converts moduleURIs to module specifiers when `package.json` provides a mapping in the `exports` declaration.

-Converts unit tests that use relative imports to use package imports.
-Along the way, it calculates which files are `external` from Rollup's perspective.
-Therefore, the `external` field is not required in your configuration.
+When a module id is already a module specifier, or this plugin has converted a moduleURI to a module specifier, it tells Rollup that the id is external.
+As a result, the `external` field is not required in your configuration.

 NOTE: Since Node v13.6.0 and v12.16.0, Node supports 'self-referencing', where a module (e.g. a unit test), can import the package module using the package name instead of relative imports.
 In most (all?) cases, you should be using that feature instead of this plugin.
 This plugin only processes relative imports.
 Therefore, if you are using self-referencing imports, this plugin will not affect your Rollup builds.